 12. repurpose coffee grounds

-Have house or outdoor plants?
+Do you have house or outdoor plants?
 Coffee grounds are a great fertilizer for plants.
 If the answer to that question is no, you can always add them to your compost bin as well.

 13. Freeze produce before it goes bad